 Travellers must check requirements of their destination country

 Before travelling, it is important to find out which EU Digital COVID Certificate is needed to cross the border of your destination country.
-An EU COVID-19 vaccination certificate may be sufficient.
 Before travelling, you should also check the COVID-19 situation in your destination and, before returning home, you should check the situation in Finland and take care to follow the latest recommendations.
 The Re-open EU website (reopen.europa.eu) compiles information on travel instructions and restrictions in place in the EU Member States.